cdrage/homeassistant-usb-tagreader/README.md

 # NFC Tag Reader

-A Python application that uses libnfc to listen for NFC tags on USB NFC readers and print their contents.
+A Python application that uses PC/SC to listen for NFC tags on USB NFC readers and print their contents.

 ## Features

-- Automatically detects USB NFC readers
+- Automatically detects USB NFC readers via PC/SC
 - Reads and displays NFC tag information including:
   - Tag type and identifier
   - NDEF capacity and length